xeptagondev/performance-app-methodology/methodology/accountability/country-office-composite-audit.md

 The OAI Datasets includes a % calculation called **"% NFM CY to Audited"**

-So for this part of the indicator, we get the weighted average.&#x20;
+So for this part of the indicator, we get the weighted average.

 So it **SUM of Total Financial Misstatement / Sum of Audited Expenditure**